The Russett School, Middlehurst Avenue, Weaverham, Northwich, Cheshire CW8 3BW

 The Russett Curriculum- aims, rationale, design and assessment

 The curriculum is all the planned activities that we organise in order to promote learning and personal growth, development and independence.
 It includes not only the formal requirements of the National Curriculum taught in classrooms, but also any other activity organised by academy, for example, educational visits and any other activities designed to enrich the experience of the children.

-At The Russett, we believe that our curriculum should be broad, balanced and relevant and meet the needs of our pupils in a highly bespoke way.
+At The Russett, we believe that our curriculum should be broad, balanced and relevant and meet the needs of our pupils at our learning difficulty school Cheshire in a highly bespoke way.
 It should meet the needs of all children whatever their ability and staff will be supported to deliver the curriculum in a creative way through a thematic approach.
 By providing a range of opportunities we believe that our children have the potential to achieve and be the best they can be.
 We aim to enable our young people to have developed as far as possible the skills, knowledge and understanding that will enable them to play an active part in their community and have skills for lifelong learning.
 Developing pupils spiritually, morally, socially and culturally is an important part of this.

 4 Why our partnership with you as parents/carers is important